OmarFaruk-0x01/sms-trap/README.md

 make hot
 ```

-The project uses `air` for live-reloading during development.
-The configuration is in the `.air.toml` file in the project root.
+The project uses `air` for live reloading during development.
+The configuration is in the project root's `.air.toml` file.

 ## Contributing